kailash-manasarovar/statement/docs/crimes/protagonists.md

 - I do not believe Vidal Sastre Sanchez Hornero is the trumpet teacher's name under these circumstances, although it is possible he is part of this group.
 - Whoever these people are, they are proud of their behavior, and arrogant enough to showcase their "controlling young girls" activity on [YouTube](https://www.youtube.com/@saxofonator/search?query=vidal%20sanchez%20sastre%20horneros).
-- It appears that all attacks "funerals" on women are videoed and shared and certainly my "funeral" on 12th June 2023, was excitedly recorded on the mobile phones of all present.
+- It appears that all attacks, or "funerals" of women are videoed and shared, and certainly my "funeral" on 12th June 2023, was excitedly recorded on the mobile phones of all present.

 ### A second opinion

 - Another version of events is that this person, having the name Vidal SSH, *is* the man in the pictures above, and he was set up to be the fall-guy if anything went wrong in the original plan.
 - His attendance at the conservatory could have been a cover for the other man, a known criminal from the area.
 - In this scenario, and following a recent tip from a reliable anonymous source, I was informed that the man in the pictures above was under investigation for grooming at the time he visited the conservatory in 2022/23.
-- If this is true, and the [pictures and videos](../timeline/2023/june.md#youtube) made very public do seem to suggest he was involved in some sort of grooming gang scenario, then could the criminal porn gangs have simply needed someone to play a part to hide the fact that real pimps and pornographers were entering the conservatory to do whatever they liked.
+- If this is true, and the [pictures and videos](../timeline/2023/june.md#youtube) made very public do seem to suggest he was involved in some sort of grooming gang scenario, then could the criminal porn gangs have simply needed someone to play a part to hide the fact that real pimps and pornographers were entering the conservatory freely to do whatever they liked.
 - And who better than someone already under suspicion for similar crimes?

 ## The *other* trumpet teacher

 - The man in the pictures above is only half the man I remember.
-- While I was still being drugged, I thought he had a twin brother.
+- While I was still being drugged, I thought he had a [twin brother](../timeline/2023/december.md#the-trumpet-teacher-has-a-brother).
 I mentioned this in an earlier draft (commit) of this document.
-I said "the brother made himself known to me one evening when I walked through the tunnel during the intensive gang stalking in October 2023."
+I said "the brother made himself known to me one evening when I walked through the tunnel during the intensive gang stalking in December 2023."
 - He had been set up to walk past the tunnel entrance at the road just as I was walking out so that I would see him.
 - I did see him and I ran up behind him before crossing the road.
 And he flinched.
 - He looked exactly like the trumpet teacher, but different.
 So I called him a twin brother.
 I was certain he was the twin brother and by that time I was so used to this constant torment, every day there was some set up "event" for me, that it seemed a reasonable thing for them to do.